 So you're having a phone call with someone but they're particularly quiet and it's not a bad connection either, it's your phone.
 Here's how to increase in-call volume in iOS, Android and Windows Phone.
-See also: Best new phones coming in 2015.
+See also: Best new phones coming soon.

 It can be pretty frustrating trying to have a phone call with someone and you can only just catch what they’re saying if you try really hard and put your finger in your other ear.
 A lot of the time you're probably better off just having a conversation over text message.
 Increasing the call volume on your phone is really simple, though and should solve this problem.